where-to-stay

 Book now

 Built on the site of Ronda's former town hall, right at the edge of the gorge, it offers views that no other hotel can match.
-The terrace looks directly at the Puente Nuevo, with the 120-metre drop to the river below.

 The building itself is modern, constructed specifically as a Parador rather than converted from a historic monument.

-This means contemporary comforts that older properties cannot provide: good lifts, accessible rooms, reliable climate control.
+This means contemporary comforts that older properties cannot provide: good lifts, accessible rooms, and reliable climate control.
 The rooms are spacious and well-equipped if architecturally unremarkable.

 Best Overall: Hotel Montelirio